JosueAfouda/preparing-for-gcp-data-engineer/dataflow-streaming-processing/lab-streaming-data-pipeline/README.md

 ---

+Voici la section **🎯 Objectives** du README, rédigée en anglais :

+---

 ## 🎯 Objectives

-In this lab, you will perform the following tasks:
+By the end of this lab, you will be able to:

-* Create a Pub/Sub topic and subscription
+* ✅ Create a **Cloud Pub/Sub topic and subscription** to ingest streaming data.
-* Simulate your traffic sensor data into Pub/Sub
+* ✅ Simulate **real-time sensor data** publishing using a Python script.
-*
+* ✅ Deploy an **Apache Beam pipeline** on **Cloud Dataflow** to process the streaming data.
+* ✅ Write processed output to a **BigQuery** table for further analysis.
+* ✅ Verify that data flows correctly from ingestion to final storage.
+* ✅ Understand the key components of a **serverless streaming data pipeline** on Google Cloud.

+This lab gives you hands-on experience with the core services used in real-time data processing and prepares you for production-grade use cases involving telemetry, IoT, and traffic analysis.

 ---